facelessuser/coloraide/docs/src/markdown/interpolation.md

 </div>

-Premultiplication does better because it takes into account the differing amounts of transparency that each color has.
-Colors that are more opaque are "weighted" more, and contribute more to the overall color.

-Consider the example below.
-Orange is fully opaque while blue is quite transparent.
+As a final example, below we have an opaque orange and a blue that is quite transparent.
 Logically, the blue shouldn't have as big an affect on the overall color as it is so faint, and yet, in the un-premultiplied example, when mixing the colors equally, we see that the resultant color is also equally influenced by the hue of both colors.
-In the premultiplied example, we see that orange is still quite dominant at 50%.
+In the premultiplied example, we see that orange is still quite dominant at 50% as it is fully opaque.

 ```playground